andykais/scrape-pages/README.md

 ## Documentation

-The scraper instance created from a config object is meant to be reusable and cached.
-It only knows about the config object. `scraper.run` can be called multiple times, and, as long as different folders are provided, each run will work independently. `scraper.run` returns **emitter**
+The compiled scraper created from a `config` object is meant to be reusable.
+You may choose to tweak the cache settings on the `options` object to run the scraper multiple times and only re-download certain parts.
+If given a different output folder in the `params` object, it will run completely fresh.

 ### scrape